Moral universalizability: Two Moral Universalization Conditions

 The general concept can be distinguished into two main versions, which can be called universal applicability and universal practice.
 Any particular universalizability test requires that some criterion be satisfied within this universalizability condition.
 A universalization condition combined with a specific satisfaction criterion constitutes a universalizability test.
 The two versions can be modelled in formal logic as:

-where C is a modal operator meaning "criterion C is satisfied by..." and Mx means "agent x follows principle (or maxim) M".
-For a strong universalizability test, satisfying this formula makes M permissible; for a weak universalizability test (or universalizability principle), satisfying this formula is necessary for M to be permissible, but may not be sufficient.
-Both are universalization conditions in virtue of having a universal quantifier, (x), but the role of each is different.
+where C is a modal operator meaning "criterion C is satisfied by..." and Mx means "agent x practices principle M".
+Both UP and UA are universalization conditions in virtue of having a universal quantifier, (x), but the role of each is different.

-In a UA test, M is only permissible if the criterion C is satisfied for each possible individual, in any possible situation or world if she follows (or were to follow) the principle M. In particular, C must be satisfied anytime an individual does M even if other agents do not do M. That is, the requirement that M must satisfy C is universally applicable to each possible person's behavior, considered individually.
+In a UA test, M is only permissible if criterion C is satisfied for each possible individual, in any possible situation or world if she practices (or were to practice) M. In particular, C must be satisfied anytime an individual practices M even if other agents do not practice M. That is, the requirement that M must satisfy C is universally applicable to each possible person's behavior, considered individually.

-For a UP test, however, whether C is satisfied when not all persons are doing M is irrelevant; it is only required that C be satisfied whenever it is the case that everyone does M: that is, in worlds in which M is universally practiced.
+For a UP test, however, whether C is satisfied when not all persons are doing M is irrelevant; it is only required that C be satisfied whenever it is the case that everyone practices M: that is, in worlds in which M is universally practiced.